TheRogue76/react-native-launchpad/README.md

 # Introduction

-React Native Launchpad is an opinionated, batteries included template for building scalable testable apps The guiding principals for this template are as follows:
+React Native Launchpad is an opinionated, batteries included template for building scalable testable apps.

+The guiding principles for this template are as follows:
 - Logic should be as easy to test as it is to develop
 - React should empower the native, not try to abstract it away
 - Avoid writing logic in hooks, write them in classes, use DI when necessary to provide access to that logic to the needed viewmodels.